I was assigned to review this book. How many people really want to go over the

 OCIC or “Trend” in the mid to late 70s, and then moved through several

-Action, entered into the Communist Party, and then the Labor Party of the late 90s.
+Action, entered into the Communist Party and then joined the Labor Party of the late 90s.
 Now I am an independent Marxist, and have

 absorbed all that.